 Excessing is the process of reducing staff in a particular school or office when the number of available positions in a title or license area in that school is lower than the number of people in the school who require an assignment in that title or license area.
-There are specific triggers for a potential excessing situation including an unexpected drop in student enrollment in a school, budget reductions in a school or office, and a change in school utilization such as closure or phase out.
+There are specific triggers for a potential excessing situation including an unexpected drop in student enrollment in a school, budget reductions in a school or office, and a change in school utilization such as a closure or phase out.
 The collective bargaining agreements between the UFT and the DOE, along with state law, govern all aspects of the excessing process for UFT members.

 People are usually informed that they are in danger of being excessed in June in preparation for the next school year.
 Teachers must be informed in writing by June 15 if they may be in excess for the next school year, but it is still possible to be excessed after that date due to changes in enrollment or the budget.
-This year in particular, it is possible that schools will get budgets late.

 When a teacher is notified that they are in danger of being in excess, they must register on the Open Market System for purposes of providing updated contact information and checking their status.
 All excessing decisions must be approved by the DOE.
 So even if a principal tells someone in June that they are in danger of being in excess, that doesn’t mean they will, in fact, be excessed.
 The Open Market system has a tab labeled “My Current Status” which will inform teachers whether or not they are in excess.
-The Open Market is also the place to find current vacancies throughout the city and teachers have the right to apply to any or all of them in their license area.
-Teachers can also apply to schools, even if there is no vacancy, using the open market system.
+The Open Market is also the place to find current vacancies throughout the city and teachers have the right to apply to any of them in their license area.
+Teachers can also apply to schools, even if there is no vacancy, using the Open Market System.

 What is excessing?
 What is the difference between excessing and layoffs?